microsoft/pxt-adafruit/docs/projects/telegraph-challenges.md

 # telegraph activity

-Build a telgraph.
+Build a telegraph.

 # micro:bit telegraph

 Have you ever tried to communicate through a telegraph?
 Let's try coding a "Telegraph" on two BBC micro:bits !

-Complete the following [guided tutorial](/projects/telegraph), your hack should look like this:
+Complete the following [tutorial](/projects/telegraph), your hack should look like this:

 ![](/static/mb/lessons/telegraph-0.png)